Sous Vide London Broil Recipe

 A new day with a new Sous Vide steak recipe for you!

-Know more about London broil sous vide recipe
+Know more about Sous Vide London Broil

-London Broil is a form of a lean cut meat either, Flank or top round meat cut.
+Sous Vide London Broil is a form of a lean cut meat either, Flank or top round meat cut.
 Cooking this lean and tender meat cut marinated with honey, and balsamic vinegar sauce sous vide, result in a flavorsome, sweet, and juicy delicacy to enjoy on dinner!

 • Cooking frozen steak takes almost the same time as unfrozen one.